sacramento-state-biology-collections/sacramento-state-biology-collections.github.io/content/research/pwa.md

 SPAs are more performant than MPAs, but MPAs are easier to develop and maintain.

-### The power of Service Workers!
+### The Power of Service Workers!

 The service worker is a script that runs in the background of a web application.
 It is a JavaScript file that can intercept network requests, cache resources, and push notifications to the user.
 Service workers are a great way to provide a native-like experience to users.
-Also, the service worker has alot of power beyond basic routing, cache management, and networking as it can be used to provide offline support, background sync, and much more complicated features.
+Also, the service worker has a lot of power beyond basic routing, cache management, and networking as it can be used to provide offline support, background sync, and many more complex features.

 ### The Web App Manifest